mobgen/halo-documentation/pages/android/api-content/android_content_overview.md

 	.execute(callback);
 ```

-{% include note.html content="Make sure your MyCustomClass.class is properly annotated with LoganSquare ```@JsonObject``` annotation to make it work properly, otherwise the result will not be parsed." %}
+{% include note.html content="Make sure your MyCustomClass.class is properly annotated with LoganSquare ```@JsonObject``` annotation to make it work properly, otherwise the result will not be parsed.
+You can check it in [content parsing section](./android_content_detailed_api.html#content-parsing)." %}

 If you want to go in deep into this module, please refer to [the detailed documentation](./android_content_detailed_api.html).